MicrosoftDocs/sql-docs/docs/t-sql/statements/create-table-sql-graph.md

  Creates an edge table.

  *table_constraint*
  Specifies the properties of a PRIMARY KEY, UNIQUE, FOREIGN KEY, CONNECTION constraint, a CHECK constraint, or a DEFAULT definition added to a table
+> [!NOTE]
+>  CONNECTION constraint applies only to edge table type

  ON { partition_scheme | filegroup | "default" }
  Specifies the partition scheme or filegroup on which the table is stored.
 If partition_scheme is specified, the table is to be a   partitioned table whose partitions are stored on a set of one or more filegroups specified in partition_scheme.
 If filegroup is specified, the table is stored in the named filegroup.
 The filegroup must exist within the database.
 If "default" is specified, or if ON is not specified at all, the table is stored on the default filegroup.
 The storage mechanism of a table as specified in CREATE TABLE cannot be subsequently altered.